 Below is the result I got with Octoparse Cloud Service.

 I export the extracted data to Excel and analyze the data.
-Sadly, I didn’t find Octoparse’s domain in the excel though I find most visitors come to my website by searching these two keywords through the analyzing information from Google Search Console.
+Sadly, I didn’t find Octoparse’s domain in Excel though I find most visitors come to my website by searching these two keywords by analyzing information from Google Search Console.
 That’s the problem that most people would encounter, but they would often ignore it without realizing it.
-Therefore, checking your ranking frequently and adjust strategies accordingly are necessary if you want to improve your Google ranking.
+Therefore, checking your ranking frequently and adjusting strategies accordingly is necessary if you want to improve your Google ranking.

-For example, for me I need to check the domain of these websites and try to figure out whether their Page Rank is higher than me.
-If yes, could my contents be in higher quality?
+For example, for me, I need to check the domain of these websites and try to figure out whether their Page Rank is higher than mine.
+If yes, could my content be of higher quality?
 If not, what other factors could be optimized to improve the ranking?

-This is a simple example that show you using web scraping tool for SEO could give you valuable insight into how hard it would be to rank for the given keyword, and also the competition.
+This is a simple example that shows you that using a web scraping tool for SEO could give you valuable insight into how hard it would be to rank for the given keyword, and also the competition.

+Another way to improve your search engine optimization is to create backlinks to your site.
 Imagine Google as the Internet’s polling station, counting the votes from all the links that it finds on the web.
-Unlike in your typical democracy, where one person has one vote, Google gives more weighting for votes from authoritative, relevant websites.
+Unlike in your typical democracy, where one person has one vote, Google gives more weight for votes from authoritative, relevant websites.
 Therefore, the biggest factor in determining Google’s rankings tends to be based on those little blue links that you see on almost all websites.

-So how could you get these blue links?
+So how could you find out these blue links?
 The most common way is to search competitors’ backlinks via SEO tools like Open Site Explorer.
 See the backlinks of Octoparse I find in Open Site Explorer below.

-But the problem is how could I get these information without upgrading my account to a premium one.
-The answer is using free web scraping tool!
+But the problem is how could I get this information without upgrading my account to a premium one?
+The answer is using a free web scraping tool!
+By utilizing web scraping, you can discover all the forums in which they are discussing topics related to your field.
 Just make a simple crawler, all the information displayed online could be extracted without any cost.
-Then you would have the idea about reaching out to the right sources and offering value in exchange for a solid link.
+Then you would have the idea of reaching out to the right sources and offering value in exchange for a solid link.